matrix-org/matrix-spec-proposals/proposals/1763-configurable-retention-periods.md

 How do we handle retention of media uploads (especially for E2E rooms)?
 It feels the upload itself might warrant retention values applied to it.

+Should room retention be announced in a room per-server?
+The advantage is full flexibility in terms of servers announcing their different policies for a room (and possibly letting users know how likely history is to be retained, or conversely letting servers know if they need to step up to retain history).
+The disadvantage is that it could make for very complex UX for end-users: "Warning, some servers in this room have overridden history retention to conflict with your preferences" etc.

 ## Security considerations